 Based on these criteria, violent acts are grouped in homogeneous categories, which are aggregated at two different hierarchical levels: Levels 1 and 2.
-Level 1 includes categories that reflect the different nature of the violence acts.
+Level 1 includes categories that reflect the different nature of the violent acts or of the harm such acts cause.
 There are six Level 1 categories designed to cover all acts that constitute violence against children within the scope of the ICVAC (see Table 1).
 The order of the Level 1 categories does not imply any gradient, i.e., psychological violence (category 4) is not less significant than sexual violence (category 3).
 Violent acts at Level 2 represent sub-categories of Level 1 acts of the same nature but categorized by additional elements such as severity and frequency/recurrence.
 The categories in Levels 1 and 2 in the ICVAC are intended to be complete and to encompass every possible violent act against children.